-Notice is Hereby Given That Any Person Who Cuts Wood of Any Kind Whatever From Any of Our Lands Any Where Now or Hereafter will Be Prosecuted to the Fullest Extent of the Law Without Favor or Consideration Prairie Dogs ADJOINING LAND AND BEFORE WE CAN LOCATE THEM HAVE STARTED COLONIES.
+Notice is Hereby Given That Any Person Who Cuts Wood of Any Kind Whatever From Any of Our Lands Any Where Now or Hereafter will Be Prosecuted to the Fullest Extent of the Law Without Favor or Consideration FREQUENTLY PRAIRIE DOGS COME TO OUR PROPERTIES ADJOINING LAND AND BEFORE WE CAN LOCATE THEM HAVE STARTED COLONIES.
 IT WILL BE OF CONSIDERABLE MUTUALSERVICE IF NEIGHBOR-ING OWNERS AND THE PUBLIC WILL KINDLY NOTIFY US BY TELEPHONE (NO. 4) OR BY LETTER OF THE LOCATION OF THE DOGS ON OUR LAND, WHICH WE SHALL PROMPTLY KILL.
 WE SHALL DEEPLY APPRECIATE YOUR COOPERATION AND WE ESPECIALLY URGE OUR NEIGHBORS TO JOIN US IN THE EX-TERMINATION OF THESE PESTS WHICH SO MUCH DAMAGE THE CROPS AND RANGES.
-IF OUR NEIGHBORS WILL COINCIDENT-LY KILL THEIR DOGS WE CAN ALL MAKE A COMPLETE RID- M. Swenson And Sons CLIFFORD B. JONES, Manager SPUR, DICKENS COUNTY, TEXAS.
+IF OUR NEIGHBORS WILL COINCIDENT-LY KILL THEIR DOGS WE CAN ALL MAKE A COMPLETE RID.
+M. Swenson And CLIFFORD B. JONES, Manager SPUR, DICKENS COUNTY EX

-Easy to digest

-perfect summer days food

-perfect summer days food-

-Heavy meals during warm weather encourage drowsiness, sluggishness and headache!
+Easy to digest - treatin' the whole nine 'cause we elected her Jimmy captain!
+Oy-yoi, yoi, yoi, yoi!" perfect summer days food- Heavy meals during warm weather encourage drowsiness, sluggishness and headache!
 Eat Kellogg's Corn Flakes liberally because they are the ideal summer food for youngsters and older folks.
 Kellogg's digest easily and let you walk or play or sleep in peace.
 And, they're satisfying to the keenest appetite.
 Delicious with fresh fruits!
 Insist upon Kellogg's Corn Flakes in the RED and GREEN package which bears the signature of W. K. Kellogg, originator of Corn Flakes.
 None are genuine without it!